flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Something close to Zettelkasten but with a visual/2d component
     - [[Jerry]]: a friend is doing https://sublime.app/
 - More stealth notes from [[SJ]]
-    - working on a Common Knowledge subset of the global knowledge index: all permissively-licensed works.
+    - working on a Common Knowledge subset of the global knowledge index: all permissively-licensed works. https://docs.google.com/document/d/1X4Gy9fv53N8PUO5KgYFwL3Yo1TRtOQ1r6YjFiR4o14c/edit?tab=t.0
+    - Could use help with:
+        - improving SOTA classifiers for topics; language; license
+        - improving graph-extractors for running mesh-type

 ## [[2025-03-26]]
 - Not today!
 Stealth editing by [[SJ]] anyhow.